 |E-commerce||E-commerce applications need to access large amounts of commodity data.
 You can use hybrid-storage instances to store data and optimize memory usage.
 The data of popular commodities is stored in memory, and the data of less popular commodities is stored in disks.|

 Online education applications need to access large amounts of data.
 Such data includes online courses, question libraries, and messages between teachers and students.
 Only popular courses and the latest question libraries are frequently accessed.
 You can use hybrid-storage instances to store the data of online courses in disks, and store the data of popular courses and question libraries in memory.
-ApsaraDB for Redis provides a cost-effective solution to ensure high read and write performance for frequently accessed data.
+Tair provides a cost-effective solution to ensure high read and write performance for frequently accessed data.

 The following examples show the benefits of hybrid-storage instances: